marcgg/marcgg.github.com/_posts/2015-10-13-book-review-work-rules.md

 ---
 layout: post
 title: '"Work Rules" by Laszlo Bock'
-description: Quick book review of the book about Google's approach to human ressources, from my point of view of developer involved in recruitment in a startup.
+description: Quick book review of the book about Google's approach to human ressources, from my point of view of developer working for a startup and involved in the recruitment process.
 blog: true
 category: blog
 tag: book